 - Camellia Oil: 2.5oz / 72g

-- Measure and cut mango butter (at room temperature) into small cubes
+- Measure and cut mango butter (at room temperature) into small cubes and place in a bowl

-3. Add camellia oil slowly while continuing to mix
+- Add camellia oil slowly while continuing to mix

-4. Scrape the sides and bottom of the bowl frequently to make sure everything is well incorporated
+- Scrape the sides and bottom of the bowl frequently to make sure everything is well incorporated

-5. Add rose essential oil and whip, remember to scrape the sides and bottom of the bowl
+- Add rose essential oil and whip, scraping bowl halfway through

 Until next time.
 Happy Tinkering!

-Whipped Mango Body Butter
+Mango Body Butter Recipe

 Lightweight, fast absorbing, easy to make mango body butter.
 Only 3 ingredients!